When Restraint Is Done To Harm, Not Protect

 Dementia can cloud a person’s thoughts and make them do things they would not normally do.
 The trained nursing home staff understands this disease and takes its duty of care seriously.
 This means that it understands how to prevent injury due to restraint.
 It knows how to restrain a resident safely and kindly should that be necessary.

-As dedicated personal injury attorneys, we at Reddick Law work to protect nursing home residents from cruelty and injury.
+As dedicated personal injury attorneys, we at Reddick Law, PLLC work to protect nursing home residents from cruelty and injury.
 Call 877-930-2080 to arrange a free consultation.
 Speak with a nursing home injury attorney today.

 Five Restraint Types That Are Illegal To Use